plotdb/form/doc/widget.md

    - `opt`: additional options, including:
      - `from-source`: called from source, should fire change event.
      - `init`: this is for initialization. won't trigger status change ( leave it as `1` )
+ - `content()`: get content from this widget.
+   - concept of `content` is defined by widget, and will be used in validation.
+   - for example, string get from input field is content, but widget may wrap this content in an object, which is defined as value here.
+   - see also `mod.content` in following section.
  - `adapt()`: apply programmatic options such as uploadr?
  - `mode(v)`:
    - setting mode triggers validation. return a Promise which resolves when validation completes.